orbeon/orbeon-forms-doc/form-runner/feature/excel-import-export.md

 As available in Orbeon Forms 2021.1, the new Excel import and export feature has the following limitations:

-- no 24-column mode
+- The 24-column mode is not supported.
-- no dynamic list of choices (for example dynamic dropdowns)
+- Dynamic list of choices (for example dynamic dropdowns) are not supported.
-- no calculations or validations are exported
-- no nested repeats
+- Nested repeats are not supported.
-- repeated grids or sections are always flattened
+- Repeated grids or sections are always flattened.
-- no section templates support
+- Section templates are not supported.
-- some form controls are not supported, including
+- Some form controls are not supported, including:
     - Formatted Text
     - Handwritten Signature
     - Attachments
+- No calculations or validations are exported.

 ## See also